albertfredy7/e-kart/README.md

 ## Features

 - **Product Browsing**: Users can browse through a variety of products.
-- **User Account Management**: Users can create accounts, manage their profiles, and view their purchase history.
 - **Shopping Cart**: Users can add products to a shopping cart and proceed to checkout.
 - **Responsive Design**: The platform is designed to be responsive, ensuring a great user experience on both desktop and mobile devices.